Skip to content

 Setting up Pimcore on Ubuntu with Nginx is a streamlined process that equips businesses with a powerful content management system.
 To summarize:

-By following these guidelines, businesses can effectively manage their content and enhance their online presence with Pimcore.
+Businesses can effectively manage their content and enhance their online presence with Pimcore by following installation guidelines that ensure proper setup of the software on Ubuntu 24.04.

 Does nginx run on Ubuntu?